 Diagnosis: Unexplained infertility

-Bird&Be product: The Powers for Females with CoQ10 Boost until transfer, The Essentials for Females at transfer
+Bird&Be product: The Power Prenatal for Females with CoQ10 Boost until transfer, The Prenatal Essentials for Females at transfer

 History: First egg retrieval resulted in zero embryos, a second (a year later following lifestyle changes and starting Bird&Be supplements) resulted in three euploid embryos.
 First embryo transfer completed in January, 2023.